Coronavirus travel advice

 Considerations for people at increased risk

 Anyone can get very ill from the virus that causes COVID-19, but older adults and people of any age with certain medical conditions are at increased risk for severe illness.
-Conditions that increase your risk include cancer, chronic kidney disease, chronic obstructive pulmonary disease, serious heart problems, weakened immune system, obesity, sickle cell disease, and type 2 diabetes
+Conditions that increase your risk include cancer, chronic kidney disease, chronic obstructive pulmonary disease, serious heart problems, weakened immune system, obesity, pregnancy, sickle cell disease, smoking, and type 2 diabetes

 Travel increases your chance of getting and spreading COVID-19.
 Staying home is the best way to protect yourself and others from COVID-19.
 If you must travel, talk with your doctor and ask about any additional precautions you may need to take.